-- ▶ Be positive and supportive: Remember, there's no need to rush into a decision.
+- ▶ Be positive and supportive:Remember, there's no need to rush into a decision.
 It's okay to take a step back and figure it all out.
-Give reassurance and stay positive. - Get clued up: Learning about the path your child is interested in can help them have confidence in their next steps.
-Take a look at ucas.com for more information and advice about all the different routes they could take. - Help them explore: Helping your child make their next steps is all about finding the right path for them.
+Give reassurance and stay positive. - ▶ Get clued up: Learning about the path your child is interested in can help them have confidence in their next steps.
+Take a look at ucas.com for more information and advice about all the different routes they could take. - ▶ Help them explore: Helping your child make their next steps is all about finding the right path for them.
 Help them explore all the options, including apprenticeships, jobs, and more.
-You might want to encourage them to do a UCAS application too, so they can keep their options open.

-• Help them prepare: Help with their CV, cover letter, and any interview prep.
+You might want to encourage them to do a UCAS application too, so they can keep their options open. - ► Help them prepare: Help with their CV, cover letter, and any interview prep.
 You might want to encourage them to find a part-time job, work experience, volunteering, or an internship, to make their application stand out.
+Visit our careers advice section for lots of advice on careers opportunities, applying for jobs, industry guides, employer case studies, and much more.